Conducting Routine Animal Hygiene Tasks

 Peeling paint This could become a problem if the animal within the housing decided to chew on the peeling paint.
 The underlying surface may be porous or harbour contamination.

-Broken wire This is also an injury and possibly an infection risk such as tetanus
+Broken wire This is also an injury and possibly an infection risk, such as tetanus

-Many of these issues can also create a breeding ground for micro-organisms, in addition to presenting as unprofessional to members of the public and makes cleaning difficult.
+Many of these issues can also create a breeding ground for micro-organisms, in addition to presenting as unprofessional to members of the public and making cleaning difficult.
 Ensure you report any instances of damage to housing environments and follow-up to see if they have been repaired.

 The housing environment may also need to be adjusted for weather or climatic conditions.
 This may mean: